Past, Current, and Future Exhibitions

 My Journey, 2022

-A2AC Gallery Exhibit
+A2AC Juried Gallery Exhibit Open Call

 The A2AC Gallery is in Ann Arbor, Michigan.
 The gallery exhibits works which support its goal to “emerge as a catalyst for connection, conversation, and creative exploration through participation.”
 Alisa E. Clark’s work will be on display and for sale at A2AC throughout the 2022-2023 exhibition year.